 In 2010 Keith’s first feature film hit the festival circuit.
 You Should Meet My Son! won “Best Picture” at nine film festivals, as well as awards for “Best Screenplay”, “Best Actress”, and “Best Supporting Actress”.
 It’s now available on Amazon and I-tunes.

-Keith’s latest novel, Murder under the Buried Sky, came out in 2011.
+Keith’s third novel, The Buried Sky, came out in 2011.
 In 2014 he released his second feature film Real Heroes, a comedy about a group of B-string superheroes who go on a reality TV show to promote their careers.
-And in 2018 his third feature film, You Should Meet My Son!
-2 is beginning its festival run.
+And in 2018 he released his third feature film, You Should Meet My Son!
+2 .

 You can contact Keith at DirectorKeith@yahoo.com.